DioxusLabs/docsite/docs-src/0.5/en/reference/event_handlers.md

 {{#include src/doc_examples/event_handler_prop.rs:usage}}
 ```

 > Note: just like any other attribute, you can name the handlers anything you want!
-Though they must start with `on`, for the prop to be automatically turned into an `EventHandler` at the call site.
+Any closure you pass in will automatically be turned into an `EventHandler`.

 ## Custom Data